bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h3| Embedding Hierarchies in Hyperbolic Space |h3e|

-It shouldn't be a surprise at this point to know that Hyperbolic space is a good representation of hierarchical data ([1]).
+It shouldn't be a surprise at this point to know that hyperbolic space is a good representation of hierarchical data ([1]).
 Using the same sort of algorithm as we tried above of placing the root at the center and spacing the children out equidistant recursively *does* work